-After graduating, having several different loans spread across multiple servicers can be difficult to manage, making it harder to keep up with your payments.
+If you’ve got several different student loans spread across multiple servicers, you might have trouble managing your loans or keeping up with your payments.
 One option that can help is student loan debt consolidation.

-A consolidation loan helps you combine all of your student loans and combine them into one, single loan.
-You eliminate having to keep track of multiple student loan servicers and payment due dates.
-Instead, you make one monthly payment to one lender (or servicer — sometimes they’re one in the same).
+A direct consolidation loan combines your federal student loans into one single loan.
+Instead of having to track multiple student loan servicers and payment due dates, you’ll only make one monthly payment to a single lender (or servicer — sometimes they’re one and the same).

-Myth 1: Consolidation is the same as refinancing
+- Myth 1: Student loan debt consolidation is the same as refinancing

 Many people think consolidation and refinancing are interchangeable terms, but they’re two very distinct processes.